atomicdata-dev/atomic-data-docs/src/usecases/headless-cms.md

 The `@tomic/lib` and `@tomic/react` typescript NPM libraries can be used in any JS project.

 In the next section, we'll discuss how to use Atomic-Server in your React project.

+## Compared to alternative open source headless CMS software

+- **Strapi**: Atomic-Server doesn't need an external database, is easier to setup, has live synchronization support and is way faster.
+However, Strapi has a plugin system, is more polished, and has GraphQL support.
+- **